Taming Latency and Bandwidth: A Theoretical Framework and Adaptive Algorithm for Communication-Constrained Training: Introduction

-To achieve optimal time-to-accuracy, we analyze the above two dimensions separately.
+To minimize the wall-clock time required to reach the target accuracy, we analyze the above two dimensions separately.
 First, in iteration-to-accuracy, we propose a new analytical tool called the Nested Virtual Sequence.
 This method builds on the original virtual sequence by constructing multiple virtual queues, breaking down the complex noise term into multiple analyzable noise terms.
-With this tool, \textit{we are the first to derive the convergence rate of distributed SGD with delayed aggregation and gradient compression (DD-EF-SGD).} This convergence rate establishes the iteration-to-accuracy relationship and reveals that \textit{the value of staleness exponentially worsens the negative effect of the gradient compression on the model convergence}.
-Second, we use mathematical induction to model the relationship between the end-to-end time and the number of iterations in DD-EF-SGD.
-In this way, we build the time-to-accuracy relationship and propose an adaptive algorithm (shown in Fig.~\ref{DeCoFrame}) that can select the optimal compression ratio and staleness in the challenging dynamic network conditions, thus achieving the balanced three-way trade-off during the whole training.
+With this tool, \textit{we are the first to derive the convergence rate of distributed SGD with delayed aggregation and gradient compression (\algoname).} This convergence rate establishes the iteration-to-accuracy relationship and reveals that \textit{increasing staleness exponentially worsens the negative effect of the gradient compression on the model convergence}.
+Second, we use mathematical induction to model the relationship between the end-to-end time and the number of iterations in \algoname.
+In this way, we build the time-to-accuracy relationship and propose an adaptive algorithm that can select the optimal compression ratio and staleness in the challenging dynamic network conditions, thus achieving the balanced three-way trade-off during the whole training.

-In a word, the contributions of our work are summarized as below:
+In summary, the contributions of our work are as follows:

-\begin{itemize}[topsep = -5pt,itemsep= 0 pt,leftmargin = 14pt] \item We propose the Nested Virtual Sequence, a theoretical tool to analyze complex distributed SGD variants, by reducing it to a standard D-SGD process and several analytical noise terms.
-We are the first to derive the convergence rate of DD-EF-SGD with the tool, revealing that the delayed aggregation exponentially worsens the negative effect of the compression on the training process.
+\begin{itemize} \item We propose the Nested Virtual Sequence, a theoretical tool to analyze complex distributed SGD variants, by reducing it to a standard D-SGD process and several analytical noise terms.
+We are the first to derive the convergence rate of \algoname \ with the tool, revealing that delayed aggregation exponentially worsens the negative effect of the compression on the training process.

 \item We mathematically establish an approximate relationship between end-to-end time and accuracy.
-Based on this, we propose \sysname, a joint optimization algorithm that adaptively calculates the optimal compression ratio and staleness according to the training environments. \item We apply \sysname\, in challenging networks environments (average bandwidth < $1$Gbps, latency $\geq$ $100$ms) across diverse model architectures including CNN, GPT and ViT.
-Experimental results validate the great three-way trade-offs of our design, achieving up to $5.07\times$ and $1.37\times$ speed-ups over D-SGD and the SOTA static strategy, respectively.
+Based on this, we propose \sysname, a joint optimization algorithm that adaptively determines the optimal compression ratio and staleness under varying training environments.